 Some people might come to your church Easter week, knowing quite a bit about Jesus and the gospel message, but it simply has not all come together for them.
 Sometimes a clear, gospel tract or pamphlet that explains what it means to be a Christ follower and how to become one will make an eternal difference for them.

-Check with your denomination for a tract that is appropriate to your church or look at the ones available through the American Tract Society-these are appropriate for any church.
-Their website is www.ATStracts.org.
+Check with your denomination for a tract that is appropriate to your church or look at the ones available through the www.crossway.com/tracts.
+They are appropriate for any church.
 They have tracts, packages for children and all sorts of resources for year round that clearly explain the Christian message.

 Communications to introduce people to your church and the ministries of your church